16 ways to speed up your laptop

 Does your ageing laptop need a boost?
 We look at the software tweaks and hardware upgrades that will give your computer a new lease of life

-The internet is full of helpful tools and utilities that can be downloaded to accomplish various tasks, from data backup to desktop customisation, but these applications have a tendency to accumulate over time.
-It's easy to build up a large collection of programs on your hard drive that you don't really use any more, and these can often contribute to laptops feeling slower in day-to-day use.
+The internet is full of helpful tools and utilities that can be downloaded to accomplish various tasks, from data backup to desktop customisation, but these applications tend to accumulate over time.
+It's easy to build up a large collection of programmes on your hard drive that you don't really use any more, and these can often contribute to laptops feeling slower in day-to-day use.

-A good rule of thumb is to regularly audit your installed applications (which you can do from Windows 10’s settings menu) and remove any that you no longer use on a regular basis.
+A good rule of thumb is to regularly audit your installed applications (which you can do from Windows 10’s settings menu) and remove any that you no longer use regularly.
 If you need to download tools for specific one-off jobs (such as cloning a hard drive) then you should also uninstall these once you're finished with them, to prevent similar situations in the future.

-Many programs (including some of the utilities mentioned above) are designed to start automatically as soon as Windows boots.
-Software manufacturers often set their programs to open in the background, out of sight, so they'll open right away when you click their icons.
-That's helpful for programs you use a lot, but for programs you rarely or never use, this wastes precious memory and acts as a drag on overall system speed as well as making your machine slower to boot to the desktop.
+Many programmes (including some of the utilities mentioned above) are designed to start automatically as soon as Windows boots.
+Software manufacturers often set their programmes to open in the background, out of sight, so they'll open right away when you click their icons.
+That's helpful for programmes you use a lot, but for programmes you rarely or never use, this wastes precious memory and acts as a drag on overall system speed as well as making your machine slower to boot to the desktop.

 Thankfully, it’s now easier than ever in Windows 10 to adjust what applications are allowed to run on startup.
 Simply head to the settings menu, click on ‘Apps’ followed by the ‘Startup’ tab; this will show you a list of every program or service that has the option of running at startup, a label showing the impact on system resources and performance, and a toggle switch to block or allow it from running on boot.
 Simply flip the switch on any services that you don’t want running all the time, and you should start to see an improvement in performance and boot times.